srobo-legacy/pipebot/README.md

 It is expected that this repo will be included as a submodule of any project that would like Pipebot integration, and the supplied wrappers used, rather than going direct to the FIFO.

+## Configuration

+Various aspects of the bot can be configured by introducing a `localconfig.py` file next to the `config.py` file.

+**Note**: the default config is aimed at deployment so developers will probably want to override many of the values, almost certainly including `PIPE_PATH` and `CHANNEL`.